-By conforming to the new Better Ads Standards, though, you can avoid those traffic mishaps.
+By conforming to the Better Ads Standards, though, you can avoid those traffic mishaps.
 The standards outline 12 types of ads it deems "particularly annoying."
 They were developed from public consumer research by the Coalition for Better Ads, a group focused on improving the web surfing experience.
 They surveyed more than 40,000 people in North America and Europe to determine the specific elements people hated most about online ads.

 If you're failing and you fix your issues, you can ask Google to re-review your site.
 To see how your site ranks, review your ad experience report on Google's Search Console.
-As of February 12, 2018, Google says 42 percent of sites that were originally failing resolved their issues and obtained a passing grade.
+As of February 12, 2018, Google says 42% of sites that were originally failing resolved their issues and obtained a passing grade.

 For websites that display problematic ads, Chrome will post a message indicating that an ad was blocked.
 The user can disable the ad-blocking feature by selecting the "Allow ads on this site" option.
-The feature will roll out to Chrome browser on all devices running Android, Windows, Mac, Linux and Chrome OS but not iPhones.

 Ad blocking is not a new phenomenon.
 More than 25% of current web surfers use ad-blocking technology on the desktop and 15% on mobile, according to the Interactive Advertising Bureau.
 IAB says that 20% of those polled said they turned ad blocking off for a site because they were not able to access the site's content.
 Ultimately, companies following these online ad guidelines may improve ad performance.

 How to make sure your ads comply with Google's Policy